CSU-CS150B/CS150B-Lab-Instructions/FilesAndCSV.md

 In this lab you will learn how to open files, read the files, and perform different calculations with the data in the file.

-The most common way to open a file in python is with the “with” statement.
+The most common way to open a file in python is with the “with” keyword.
 This allows the file to close automatically when you are finished working with it.
 ```python
 with open("myfile.txt",'r') as mytextfile:
 ```